irinaNMN/tasks-repository/README.md

 This is new responsive layout page with flexbox.

 ### Grid_container_1.html; Grid_container_2.html; Grid_container_3.html; Grid_container_4.html; Grid_container_5.html;

 ### Grid_container_6.html; Grid_container_7.html; Grid_container_8.html; Grid_container_9.html

 These HTML files contain different grid containers with the given layouts.

+### task_29

+In this task are two JavaScript programs:

+1. JS program which receive as first parameter an array and second parameter a separator and return a string;
+2. JS function that if receive a number as argument will return the reverse of it and if receive as argument a string return this string with letters ordered by alphabetical order.